oliverbacsi/Sense_Hat_Progs/README.md

 # Raspberry Pi Sense Hat Progs

-> Games and Tools for Raspberry Pi Sense Hat
+> Games and Tools for Raspberry Pi Sense Hat.
 > You need a Raspberry PI Single Board Computer equipped with a "Sense Hat" Board to run these programs.
 > Worst case You can also use the Sense Hat Emulator...
 > Some of the games are just a python re-written version of the famous sgt-puzzles collection _(find on GitHub)_, using the original C++ source code and applying some simplifications, some are completely own code development from scratch, and for some games I have taken inspiration from already existing codes publicly available on GitHub, although the Python realization and the coding for SenseHat is still own work.

 ---